 NNC represents the NN weights/tensors in NNR compressed or NNR quantized information data units.
 Tensor/weight coefficients can be signaled as raw data or quantized with different methods, which are uniform, codebook, or dependent quantization.
 Furthermore, the quantized coefficients can be binarized and entropy coded using a context adaptive arithmetic coder, called DeepCABAC.

 NNC can be used as complement to other native (e.g. PyTorch, TensorFlow) or exchange (e.g. NNEF, ONNX) representation formats.
 This can be done by two means: First, NNC allows to embed topology information of other formats into an NNR bitstream.
 More specifically, the byte sequences of other formats can be signaled in NNR topology units, which are then conveyed together with NNR compressed data or NNR quantized information units representing the coded or quantized tensors/weights.
 Second, NNR units representing coded tensors/weights can be embedded in the containers of other formats.
 Informative recommendations on how to use NNC in combination with PyTorch, TensorFlow, NNEF, and ONNX are given in the Annexes A to E of the standard [4].

+SC29 WG04 is also already working on a second edition of ISO/IEC 15938-17, of which a Draft International Standard (DIS) has been completed.
+The second edition adds the functionality to compress incremental updates of neural networks, which can e.g. be applied to sending updates of neural networks or to federated learning scenarios.

-Figure 5.5.7-1: Generation of a neural network representation (NNR) bitstream consisting of NNR units.
+Figure 6.5.7-1: Generation of a neural network representation (NNR) bitstream consisting of NNR units.
 Tools for pre-processing, parameter reduction, quantization, and entropy coding can be selected based on the complexity and compression requirements of a given use case.